Chapter 1:

 Or at least, I hope I wasn't laid and then abandoned.

-It's hard for me to move, in my current state, so I hope someone finds me soon.
-I can't exactly support myself like this, and I don't really know how long I'll be able to last without whoever my mom and dad are to support me.
+It's hard for me to move in my current state, so it'd be nice if someone finds me soon, especially if it's my new parents.
+I can't exactly support myself like this, so I don't really know how long I'll be able to last without whoever my mom and dad are to care for me.

 I suppose for now, I should take in my surroundings some more.
 It seems like I'm in some sort of bedroom, lying atop a cushy velvet pillow of sorts.
 There's a very big and lavish bed nearby, but I suppose everything looks big to me right now.
 Even still, I find myself jealous at its scale, wishing I had a bed even half as big in my past life.
-Maybe then I would've been able to sleep more comfortably, even despite everything going on in my life that lead me to-
+Maybe then I would've been able to actually get some sleep, given all of the things going on in my life that lead me to-

 "I bid you welcome to Arethon."

 Do they expect me to speak back?
-I'm not even half an hour old yet.
+I'm not even 10 minutes old yet.

 They enter my view, allowing me to take in their appearance.